 Is burping a newborn after breastfeeding necessary?
-Discover whether you still need to burp your breastfed baby—the answer might surprise you.
+Learn whether you still need to burp your breastfed baby—the answer might surprise you.

 I even think she would’ve kept burping them all through toddlerhood if given the chance.

-Kidding aside, burping my babies definitely became a habit, right from the start.
-But early on, I started to wonder whether burping a breastfed baby at night was necessary.
+Kidding aside, burping my babies became a habit, right from the start.
+But early on, I started to wonder whether burping a breastfed baby was necessary, especially at night.
 Do I keep patting and burping, or do I let him fall back asleep?
-Is it bad for him if he didn’t burp?
-What if he won’t burp after feeding?
+Is it bad for him if he didn’t burp after a feeding?

 So, I’d find myself holding the baby for what seemed like forever, delirious with sleep deprivation.

 Perhaps you can relate.
-Maybe you’ve tried several times burping a newborn after breastfeeding to no avail.
-He either fell back asleep or didn’t make a single peep.
-Or you’re a first-time mom and genuinely curious (or have no idea) if you even need to burp a baby after each breastfeeding session.
+Maybe you’ve tried several times to burp your newborn after breastfeeding to no avail.
+She either fell back asleep or didn’t make a single peep.
+Or you’re a first-time mom and genuinely curious (or have no idea) if you even need to burp your baby after each breastfeeding session.

 After three boys and talking to countless moms, I’ve learned that it is important to give your newborn a chance to burp, even if you breastfeed.
 Here’s why:

-- The baby might be a fast eater and still consume air during nursing
+- Your baby might be a fast eater and still consume too much air during nursing

-- Your letdown might be fast or strong, contributing to his gas
+- Your letdown might be fast or strong, contributing to gassiness

-- He could take in air as he’s trying to latch (or if he doesn’t latch properly)
+- She could take in air as she’s trying to latch (or if she pulls back to a shallow latch)

-- Gas can still make its way into his body, like from regular digestion
+- Gas can still make its way into her body, like from regular digestion

-In other words, just because a baby isn’t drinking from a bottle, doesn’t mean he’ll never need to burp.
+In other words, just because a baby isn’t drinking from a bottle, that doesn’t mean she doesn’t need to burp.

-Still, don’t assume you always have to burp your newborn—and sacrifice sleep in the process—after each feeding session.
+Still, don’t assume you always have to burp her—and sacrifice sleep in the process—after each feeding session.
 Take a look at a few best practices for burping a newborn after breastfeeding to help you find that balance:

 1. Burp your baby between switching sides

-Does your baby fuss after eating, or struggle to fall back asleep?
-Or does he have a lot of spit up after breastfeeding?
+Does your baby fuss after eating, struggle to fall back asleep, or have a lot of spit up after breastfeeding?

-Sometimes a baby consumes so much milk—even if it’s milk he needs for a full tummy—that he feels uncomfortable right after.
-One of the best ways to pace your baby is to burp him between switching sides as well as after nursing.
+Sometimes a baby consumes so much breast milk—even if it’s milk he needs for a full belly—that he feels uncomfortable right after.
+One of the best ways to pace your baby is to have a burping break between switching sides as well as after nursing.

 Let’s say you nurse him on the right breast first.
 After he has emptied that side, spend a minute or two burping him before offering the left side.
 This gives him a mid-meal break and an opportunity to pass gas before having his full meal.

-Free download: Do you struggle with getting him to sleep?
-His awake time just might be affecting how well he sleeps.
-Join my newsletter and grab your copy of One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you—and discover one mistake you may be making with his awake time.
+Free resource: Do you struggle with getting him to sleep?
+His awake time might be affecting how well he sleeps.
+Join my newsletter and get your copy of One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you—and discover one mistake you may be making with his awake time.
+Grab it below:

 2. Offer your baby a chance to burp each time

-My general rule was: even if my baby won’t burp after breastfeeding, I would at least give him a chance to try.
+My general rule was that even if my baby wouldn’t burp after breastfeeding, I would at least give him a chance to try.

 But by burping him consistently after each feeding, you’re at least giving him a chance to expel any gas he might have.
 Plus, you’re keeping him upright or at an incline, which helps avoid spit up and digestion problems.